tsonntag/gitter/Readme.markdown

   ### Define your data grid

   # show an attribute
-  # The header of this columns is looked in  from 'tracksgrid.article_grid.headers.acticle_no'
   column :article_no

-  # provide a hardcoded header
+  # provide a hardcoded header (i18n support also available)
   column :description, :header => 'Details'

   # make the column sortable